Implementation Details of PDMPFlux.jl

 composites / constructs such as BoundBox, PDMPState, PDMPHistory are defined.

-• BoundBox is basically a grid, together with the values on it, to perform thinning.
+• BoundBox is basically a grid, together with the values on it, tailored to perform Poisson thinning.
+3 constructors are defined in UpperBound.jl Section 2.4.

-• PDMPState is used to keep the position of the sampler.
-The whole SamplingLoop.jl Section 1.3 is implemented as functions that modify the PDMPState in place.
+• PDMPState is used to keep the position of the sampler, together with caracteristics and diagnostic information.
+The whole SamplingLoop.jl Section 2.3 is implemented as a collection of functions that modify the PDMPState object in place.
 In addition to the \((x,v,t)\) tuple, the fields include

-• state.upper_bound_func() is a function that takes \((x,v,t)\) and returns the BoundBox object.
+• state.upper_bound_func() takes \((x,v,t)\) and returns the BoundBox object.
 Basically, state.upper_bound_func() is the only field that differs among samplers.

 • statistics to diagnose the sampler dynamic.